openintents/openintents.github.io/_posts/2020-09-15-introduction-to-speed-spend.md

   );
 ```

-The [stacks-transaction library](https://www.npmjs.com/package/@blockstack/stacks-transactions) provides the method `addressFromPublicKeys`.
+The [stacks.js transaction library](https://www.npmjs.com/package/@stacks/transactions) provides the method `addressFromPublicKeys`.
 Here, we just use a single signature account on the testnet.

 The Hodl page let you transfer STX between your two Stacks accounts.
 The transfer from the user owned stacks accounts requires a confirmation from the user through Connect using `doSTXTransfer` from the connect library.
 See [OwnerAddressSpendField.js](https://github.com/friedger/speed-spend/blob/master/src/components/OwnerAddressSpendField.js).